Dickinson-COMP-491-492/website/docs/07-gitActivity.md

 To set the Upstream Repository:

-1. Change into the `github-issues-sec1/sec2` directory.
+1. Change into the `github-issues-sec1` or `sec2` directory.
 1. Use the command: `git remote -v`
    * This will list all of the remote repositories that Git knows about.
 At this time it should list only your origin repository (2 lines, one for fetch and one for push).
 Verify that the URL for the origin contains your GitHub username in the URL.
-So something similar to:
+So something similar to (with your username and the correct section number):
      ```
      origin https://github.com/braughtstu/github-issues-sec1.git (fetch)
      origin https://github.com/braughtstu/github-issues-sec1.git (push)
      ```
-	 If it does not and instead contains the course GitHub URL from which you forked the repository you will need to delete the `github-issues-sec1/sec2` directory and repeat the "cloning your origin" step above before continuing.
+	 If it does not and instead contains the course GitHub URL from which you forked the repository you will need to delete the `github-issues-sec1` or `sec2` directory and repeat the "cloning your origin" step above before continuing.
 1. Go to the upstream repository on GitHub.
 1. Use the "Code" button to copy the upstream repository URL (again